Stockflare/learn/_posts/2014-10-27-A5-how-to-stay-alert.markdown

 We provide 5 different types of alerts.
 They are all automatic.
 When a key event occurs, with specific thresholds being crossed, then an alert is triggers.
 The five alerts are:

 * Price: If the price moves by more than 2%, up or down, an alert is triggered
-* Volume: If the 10 day average volume increases more than 10%, signalling a doubling in the trading in the last 24 hours, an alert is triggered
+* Volume: If the 10 day average volume increases more than 10%, signaling a doubling in the trading in the last 24 hours, an alert is triggered
 * Star: If a stock gains stars to become a 5-star stock, or loses it's 5 star rating, then an alert is triggered
 * Recommendation: When the Wall Street rating changes from Buy, Sell or Hold, an alert is triggered
-* Target Price: When there is a significant change in the target price of the Wall Street analyts, then an alert is triggered
+* Target Price: When there is a significant change in the target price of the Wall Street analysts, then an alert is triggered

 ### Do I take action?

 Well, no. Too often people react too quickly to the news, without actually considering the long-term implications.
 Sometimes the best action is inaction.

 However, an alert is a good reason to revisit the logic of owning a stock.
-Ask youself, is it a bad-egg?
+Ask yourself, is it a bad-egg?
 Would you buy the stock today if you didn't have it in your portfolio?

 Easy ways to do this, could include: